And I guess that’s why

-There’s likely nothing more painful than being separated from those you love.
-Thus, Wendy Whitt has dedicated her professional life to bringing couples and families together, as she tried to do for her own fiancé.
+There is nothing more painful than being separated from those you love.
+Immigration Attorney Wendy Whitt personally understands what a struggle it can be to reunite with loved ones in other countries.
+She has since dedicated her professional life to bringing couples and families together, as she tried to do for her own fiancé.

 If you are an American citizen and want to bring a spouse, fiancé(e), brother, sister, parent, or other relative to the United States, Wendy is the “go to” attorney for family immigration.

 Each year, thousands of people, who are residents of other countries, are allowed to enter and live in the United States in an effort to reunite families.
 The United States government recognizes that their citizens do well and prosper when surrounded and supported by those they love.